kumarabhiraj88/tinder-web/README.md

 -> create a UserCard component and import in the Feed component, pass feeds to the UserCard component, use Card from daisyUI -> create EditProfile component and import in the Profile component, also import UserCard component here -> Toast component added
+-> To avoid the data loss during page refresh from the browser, implemented redux-persist.
+    (npm i redux-persist)